-The following aspirations reflect the collective intent of local government agencies to support effective responses to our changing climate across Murihiku Southland.
+The following aspirations reflect the collective intent of local government agencies to support and advocate for effective responses to our changing climate across Murihiku Southland.

 In addition to these overarching aspirations, further aspirations provide a direction regarding mitigation, adaptation as well as communications and engagement as per the key focus areas of this strategy.